 If the dirt is difficult to remove or the filter is broken, replace it.
 You can purchase air filter part number V13H134A38 from an authorized Epson reseller.
-To find the nearest reseller, please call 800-GO-EPSON (800-463-7766).
-To purchase online, visit www.epsonstore.com (U.S. sales) or www.epson.ca (Canadian sales).
+To find the nearest reseller, please contact your nearest Epson authorized reseller or contact Epson as described in straight out on "Where to Get Help" on page 70.

-7. Insert the air filter as shown.
+7. Insert the air filter into the air filter holder as shown.